matthewtgilbride/kvdynamodb/README.md

-# Interface for the Factorial service, wasmcloud:example:factorial
+# Interface for the aws:kvdynamodb service

-This is an interface for a simple service that calculates the fatorial of a whole number.
+Provides a simple key/value interface to an AWS Dynamo table.